Guiding Principles

 Clause 138 — Detention During Contested Deportation

-Detention is not capped where a migrant elects to contest deportation; they may waive proceedings and accept immediate return at any time.
+Detention is not capped where a migrant elects to contest deportation; they may however waive proceedings and accept immediate return at any time.

 Clause 139 — Sponsor Requirement for Naturalisation